 Our financial results are significantly influenced by sales of Xyrem® (sodium oxybate) oral solution.
-In the three and six months ended June 30, 2014, net product sales of Xyrem were \$191.4 million and \$351.7 million, respectively, which represented 66.2% and 65.9% of total net product sales, respectively.
-Maintaining or increasing sales of Xyrem in its approved indications is subject to a number of risks and uncertainties, including the potential introduction of generic competition, changed or increased regulatory restrictions, and continued acceptance of Xyrem as safe and effective by physicians and patients.
-Four abbreviated new drug applications, or ANDAs, have been filed with the U.S. Food and Drug Administration, or FDA, by third parties seeking to market generic versions of Xyrem.
-We initiated lawsuits against all four third parties, and the litigation proceedings are ongoing.
+In the three and nine months ended September 30, 2014, net product sales of Xyrem were \$204.3 million and \$556.1 million, respectively, which represented 67.1% and 66.3% of total net product sales, respectively.
+Our ability to maintain or increase sales of Xyrem in its approved indications is subject to a number of risks and uncertainties, including the potential introduction of generic competition, changed or increased regulatory restrictions and continued acceptance of Xyrem as safe and effective by physicians and patients.
+Five abbreviated new drug applications, or ANDAs, have been filed with the U.S. Food and Drug Administration, or FDA, by third parties seeking to market generic versions of Xyrem, including the most recent in the fourth quarter of 2014.
+We have initiated lawsuits against four of the third parties, and the litigation proceedings are ongoing; we intend to initiate a lawsuit against the fifth third party.
 We cannot predict the timing or outcome of these proceedings.
-Although no trial date has been scheduled in the lawsuit against the first ANDA filer, Roxane Laboratories, Inc., or Roxane, we anticipate that trial on some of the patents in that case could occur as early as the first quarter of 2015.
-In addition, between late June and early August 2014, petitions for covered business method, or CBM, post-grant patent review by the Patent Trial and Appeal Board, or PTAB, of the U.S. Patent and Trademark Office, or USPTO, were filed by certain of the ANDA filers with respect to the validity of our patents covering the distribution system for Xyrem.
-To date, these petitions have not been accepted by the PTAB.
+Although no trial date has been scheduled in the lawsuit against the first ANDA filer, Roxane Laboratories, Inc., or Roxane, we anticipate that trial on some of the patents in that case could occur as early as the second guarter of 2015.
+In addition, since late June 2014, petitions for covered business method, or CBM, post-grant patent review by the Patent Trial and Appeal Board, or PTAB, of the U.S. Patent and Trademark Office, or USPTO, have been filed by certain of the ANDA filers with respect to the validity of our patents covering the distribution system for Xyrem.
+To date, these petitions have not been accepted by the PTAB, and in October 2014, we filed preliminary responses to the petitions in which, among other things, we asserted that the challenged patents should not be subject to CBM review.
 We cannot predict the outcome of the PTAB's decision on whether to institute any of the petitioned CBM review proceedings, whether additional post-grant patent review challenges will be filed, the outcome of any CBM review or other proceeding if the PTAB decides to institute one or more CBM review or other proceedings, or the impact any CBM review or other proceeding might have on ongoing ANDA litigation proceedings.
 We expect that the approval of an ANDA that results in the launch of a generic version of Xyrem, or the approval and launch of other sodium oxybate products that compete with Xyrem, would have a material adverse effect on our business, financial condition, results of operations and growth prospects.